 What is SEER and HSPF?

-SEER is an efficiency rating for air conditioning systems, and the higher the number, the cheaper it is to operate.
+SEER is an efficiency rating for air conditioning systems, and the bigger the number, the cheaper it is to operate.
 The difference between 23.5 and 26 is not crazy however, and the efficiency differs depending on the model.
-On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is specially for heat pumps.
-It tells you how efficient the system is at heating.
-We can see from these examples by looking at the SEER rating, air conditioners are about equal, if not a little better depending on the model you choose.
+On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is unique to heat pumps.
+It tells you how efficient the unit is at heating.
+Notice from these examples that as far as energy effiency goes, air conditioners are about equal, if not superior depending on the model you choose.
 The largest difference between the two is that heat pumps can also heat your home while an AC only cools.

 Does climate matter for heat pumps?